MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/lsm-configuration-file-example.md

 # LSM configuration file example

 **Applies to**: Lync 2010 | Lync 2013 | Lync Server 2010 | Lync Server 2013

 The following is an example of the LSM configuration file (SDNManager.exe.config).

-## A sample of the SDNManager.exe.config file
+## Sample of the SDNManager.exe.config file

 ```xml
 <?xml version="1.0" encoding="utf-8"?>